This post may contain affiliate links. See my disclosure policy.

 Ingredients

-• Olive oil or broth, for freezing method
+• olive oil, avocado oil, broth or water, for freezing method

 Equipment: